Monishsaravanan/DS_Module17/Ex21-Representation-of-Graph.md

 # Ex21 Count the Number of Nodes in the Left Subtree of a Binary Tree
-## DATE:5-11-2025
+## DATE:
 ## AIM:
-To design and implement a Python program that constructs a binary tree from given level order input and counts the number of nodes present in the left subtree of the root node
+To design and implement a java program that constructs a binary tree from given level order input and counts the number of nodes present in the left subtree of the root node

 ## Algorithm
 1. Start the program.

-2. Define a Node class to represent each node of the binary tree.
+2. Define a Node class containing data, left child, and right child references.

-3. Build the binary tree from a given level order array.
+4. Construct the binary tree using level order input:

+   Use a queue to insert nodes level by level.

+   For each node, assign left and right children based on input values.

-4. Recursively count the number of nodes in the left subtree of the root.
+4. Create a function to count the nodes in the left subtree of the root:

+   Recursively count nodes using: count = 1 + count(left child) + count(right child)

+5. Call the function using the left child of the root node.

-5. Display the total count.
+6. Display the total number of nodes in the left subtree.

-6. End the program.
+7. Stop the program.

 ## Program:
 ```
 /*
-Program to construct a binary tree from given level order input
-and count the number of nodes in the left subtree of the root node.
+Program to constructs a binary tree from given level order input and counts the number of nodes
 Developed by: MONISH S
 RegisterNumber: 212223040115
 */